MatheusHenry2/Lucene-App-Mobile-Search/README.md

+# Lucene App Mobile Search 🚀🔍

-📚 Technologies Used and Their Concepts
+## Technologies Used and Their Concepts

-📱 Android
+- **Android** 📱
-The platform used to build the app, manage navigation, and create the user interface.
+  *The platform used to build the app, manage navigation, and create the user interface.*

-⚡ Kotlin
+- **Kotlin** ⚡
-The primary programming language chosen for its concise syntax, modern features, and enhanced safety.
+  *The primary programming language chosen for its concise syntax, modern features, and enhanced safety.*

-🔎 Apache Lucene
+- **Apache Lucene** 🔎
-A full-text search library used to index and perform efficient searches on films.
+  *A full-text search library used to index and perform efficient searches on film.*

-⏱ Coroutines
+- **Coroutines** ⏱
-A tool for asynchronous programming that enables executing background operations (like indexing and search) without blocking the UI.
+  *A tool for asynchronous programming that enables executing background operations (like indexing and search) without blocking the UI.*

-🔄 LiveData & ViewModel
+- **LiveData & ViewModel** 🔄
-Android architecture components that manage data in a lifecycle-aware manner, helping update the UI based on state changes while separating business logic from the UI.
+  *Android architecture components that manage data in a lifecycle-aware manner, helping update the UI based on state changes while separating business logic from the UI.*

-🛠️ WorkManager
-A background task scheduler used to periodically download new films from the API and index them, ensuring that the search index remains up-to-date even when the app is running in the background.